Kingdom of Sicily: Norman kingdom (1130–1198)

 Lothair, who had hoped for the complete conquest of Sicily, then gave Capua and Apulia from the Kingdom of Sicily to Roger's enemies.
 Innocent protested, claiming that Apulia fell under Papal claims.
 Lothair turned north, but died while crossing the Alps on 4 December 1137.
 At the Second Council of the Lateran in April 1139, Innocent excommunicated Roger for maintaining a schismatic attitude.
 On 22 March 1139, at Galluccio, Roger's son Roger III, Duke of Apulia, ambushed the Papal troops with a thousand knights and captured the pope.
 On 25 March 1139, Innocent was forced to acknowledge the kingship and possessions of Roger with the Treaty of Mignano.

 Roger spent most of the decade, beginning with his coronation and ending with the Assizes of Ariano, enacting a series of laws with which Roger intended to centralise the government.
 He also fended off several invasions and quelled rebellions by his premier vassals: Grimoald of Bari, Robert II of Capua, Ranulf of Alife, Sergius VII of Naples and others.
+In the mainland provinces, however, Roger had to contend with a peninsular aristocracy that was often reluctant to accept the consolidation of the new kingdom and the king's authority; only after the mainland opposition had been broken were confiscated lordships and comital titles reorganised, and by the 1140s the mainland had been effectively restructured around Terra di Lavoro, Apulia, and Calabria, while some counties were suppressed, resized, or reassigned to loyal barons.
+Royal administration on the mainland also relied on local military commanders, including royal constables (comestabuli), who coordinated provincial forces and lesser barons during the kingdom's formative decades.

 It was through his admiral George of Antioch that Roger then conquered the littoral of Ifriqiya from the Zirids, taking the unofficial title "King of Africa" and marking the foundation of the Norman Kingdom of Africa.
 At the same time, Roger's fleet also attacked the Byzantine Empire, making Sicily a leading maritime power in the Mediterranean Sea for almost a century.